zed31/drf-todo-list/README.md

 ## Routes

+In all paths containing a `PK`, replace the `PK` by the primary key

 | Path     | Description                                                             | Methods |
 | -------- | ----------------------------------------------------------------------- | ------- |
 | /api/v1/ | List all the routes you can access from the API with your current state | GET     |